-Why It’s Safer for Food
+Why Stable Temperatures Are Better for Food

 Cold storage facilities are continuously bombarded and infiltrated by outside heat through the walls, when doors open, as people and equipment enter and move around in the freezer, and with the arrival of new product, packaging, pallets, etc. As this heat enters the facility, some is absorbed by materials (floors, racking, inventory) inside the freezer and some is immediately removed by the refrigeration equipment.

 Heat rises, and temperature swings can be greater depending on the height of the facility.
 Because the TES is placed near the top of the racking system it keeps product throughout the facility at much more consistent temperatures, regardless of its pallet position or height.
-A test with and without TES inside the same freezer showed that without TES the top 1/3 of the facility fell outside the range of acceptable temperatures almost immediately after refrigeration was shut off.
-With TES, the temperature of the entire facility stayed within the acceptable range without refrigeration for over 10 hours.
+A test with and without TES inside the same freezer showed that without TES the top one-third of the facility fell outside the range of acceptable temperatures almost immediately after refrigeration was shut off.
+With TES, the temperature of the entire facility stayed within the acceptable range without refrigeration for over 15 hours.

 How TES Saves Money